tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 huge advantage of dividing all of the keys into ranges is the ability to independently control the L0 size as well as the dump and compaction processes for each subtree, which makes these processes manageable and predictable.
-Having a separate metadata log also simplifies the implementation of both :truncate” and “drop”.
+Having a separate metadata log also simplifies the implementation of both "truncate" and "drop".
 In vinyl, they’re processed instantly, since they only work with the metadata log, while garbage collection is done in the background.

 .. _vinyl-advanced_features: